-Hey, I’m Tsebiyah!
-I’m a New Yorker through and through; a Brooklyn baby born in a Long Island hospital.
-At 5, my parents relocated us from East Flatbush, to the northern suburbs just outside the city, in Rockland County.
+I’m born and raised in New York; a Brooklyn baby born in a Long Island hospital.
+My parents later relocated us from our first home in East Flatbush, to Rockland County, New York.
 In the lush and green immigrant-paradise of Spring Valley, New York, I grew up influenced by a myriad of surrounding cultures, the freedom to play outside, and a household full of music.

 In early 2018, I made my broadway debut (alongside my father!) in the choir of Rocktopia.
 After releasing my first single later that year, I’m working on writing and recording more solo music, as well as enjoying the magic of creation in another mysterious new music project that I can’t wait to share.
 In 2019, I made my official regional theatre debut in Christina Ham’s Nina Simone: Four Women at People’s Light, and traveled to Scotland’s legendary Edinburgh Fringe Festival to perform in the company of Henry Box Brown: A Musical Journey.

 In early 2020, after a wonderful run of Jewell Gomez’s Leaving The Blues with TOSOS Theater Company, I was fortunate to find myself at The Bushwick Starr, working on Jillian Walker’s SKiNFoLK: An American Show, co-produced by National Black Theatre of Harlem.
 Although like everyone else, we halted early due to COVID-19, we managed to snag a glowing NY Times Critic’s Pick review by Jose Solís just in time.